SimonBiggs/scriptedforms/portable-windows-bundle/README.md

 To creat an exe bundle of ScriptedForms and have it be able to run a wide range of forms all of Python needs to be included as well as any potential packages that might be imported by the forms themselves.
-Here is a set of instructions that creates an exe bundle of ScriptedForms that includes pandas, numpy and matplotlib.
+Here is a set of instructions that creates a portable bundle of ScriptedForms that includes pandas, numpy and matplotlib.
 You will need to adjust these instructions if you need more packages.

-## Tested exe creation environment
+## Tested bundle creation environment

 Counter-intuitively these instructions have been tested using a Linux Ubuntu distribution.
 You will need to make appropriate adjustments if you wish to